 4. Sales Agents

 Using Sales Agents in China is a very popular method for companies to develop and grow sales in China.
-Often the relationships of these sales agents develop when a company is approached at a trade show and asked by the agent if they are willing to pay commission if the agent finds them customers.
+Often the relationships of these sales agents develop when a company is approached at a trade show and asked by the agent if they are willing to pay a commission if the agent finds customers.

-While Sales Agency can be a successful low cost approach to develop sales in China it also has a lot of serious issues, which companies show, take into account when deciding to incorporate this into their China Sales Strategy.
+While Sales Agency can be a successful low-cost approach to develop sales in China it also has a lot of serious issues, which companies show, take into account when deciding to incorporate this into their China Sales Strategy.
 The issues which must be considered include:

 - The buyer belongs to the Sales Agent; the buyer never will belong to your company.
 Think of it this way, the sale of your products has arisen because of the relationship the agent has with the buyer.
 So the sales agent’s assets are their customers.

 - The sales agent will always side with the buyer.
-If there is every a problem with the product the sales agent will side with the buyer.
+If there is ever a problem with the product the sales agent will side with the buyer.
 This is because the sales agent sees maintaining their relationship with the buyer as paramount over any issue which your company may have with the buyer.

 - When launching a new product, you will only get 8 weeks with a Sales agent.
 Sales agents work on commission.
 If you launch a product in China, the sales agent will try and sell it to their buyers.
 If the sales response is poor then the sales agents will move onto another product which will sell.